 Commenters, including DOBI, raised a concern that the language of this provision not be interpreted as automatic or "rubber stamp" acceptance of licensing in another state.

-The language in subsection d. was changed from the language in subsection 4d. in A1949 to clarify exactly what information is to be made public as was done in the NCCUSL act.
 The second sentence of subsection d. is derived from the language of N.J.S.
 17:16G-5.

 Section 7.
 License: issuance or denial